Primerica is an MLM company that claims to help regular families in America get the financial help they need for the

 The company was founded by Arthur Williams Jr in 1977 with the goal of providing affordable financial services solutions for everyday people throughout America.
 They distribute these financial products through the mlm business model which basically means they don’t pay for mass advertising, rather they recruit distributors into the business opportunity who promote the products for them.

 It is worth noting that there are a fair amount of complaints floating around.
 That doesn’t mean it’s a scam but I recommend checking out the BBB complaints to educate yourself on what other customers have to say.
 Even good companies get complaints and there’s no shortage of positive reviews either.
-I recommend keeping an open mind and carefully weighing up both the complainers and the zealots arguments.
-There’s normally two very passionate extremes in this space I have come to learn.
+I recommend keeping an open mind and carefully weighing up both those who complain and those who like the company.
+There are normally two very passionate extremes in this space I have come to learn.

 This is marketed as a way for anyone to gain financial freedom and learn to ‘dream’ again by buying life changing products and sharing those products with others.
 Simply get a few people who will get a few people and you’re on the road to building a residual income.
 That is more hype than reality but it is possible to make a solid income with this company.
 Just don’t expect “getting a few” is all it will take or that chasing family and friends is the answer to your financial freedom.
 It’s not.

 The interesting thing I found with this company is that the reps are approaching people about a ‘job interview’ and when the person arrives they are hit with a full blown presentation and asked to shell out money for a background check.

 The sales presentations are always very convincing with these kinds of things and are led by people with years of experience in direct sales and recruiting.
 Good recruiting skills are a great thing don’t get me wrong, but these presentations often only paint only one side of the story and in this case it’s a little misleading.